spencerdodd/spotplay/README.md

 #### Context-dependent Functionality

-Integrate a comment-cue that will trigger functions. i.e. ("spotplay convert thread") that would read all links in the thread and convert/compile them into Spotify/GPlayMusic playlists.
+Integrate a comment-cue that will trigger functions. i.e. ("spotplaybot convert thread") that would read all links in the thread and convert/compile them into Spotify/GPlayMusic playlists.

 #### Creation of Spotify Playlists from GPlayMusic and Other Sources